First World Nomad Games – History Sets Foot in Cholpon Ata

 Yurts at Kyrchyn Jailoo

-We go to Kyrchyn Jailoo, a nice place in the mountains where the cultural part of the festival is going to be held.
 A Jailoo is indeed a summer yurt camp usually placed high in the mountains.
-Today there should be an eagle hunting show and even a concert.
+Today, there should be an eagle hunting show and even a concert.

 We go with Emile, Claudia, and Bettina after a long negotiation with taxi drivers.
-In theory, there must have been shuttles but in practice, there are not.
+In theory, there must have been shuttles, but in practice, there are not.
 In the cab: a fashion designer from Narin, another guy who seems to be his boyfriend, an unidentified lady, and us.
-The driver ends up with 4 gay persons in the car and appears, so to speak, in subjection.
-He does not say a word the whole trip.

-In Kyrchyn there are a hundred yurts, divided into sectors to represent the different regions, the Jal-Alabad ones, the ones from Osh and Bishkek, etc. All of them are beautiful and decorated “to the nines” with colorful shirdak felts.
-Our fellow couple from Narin invited us for tea in a friend’s Yurt and we went, here was chilly.
+Our fellow couple from Narin invited us to tea at a friend’s Yurt, and we went; it was chilly there.
 In addition to tea, we get cakes, bread, and jams.
 There are some singing ladies, playing a komuz, the traditional string instrument of Kyrgyzstan.

 Kyrgyz performing arts

-kyrgyz wamen yurt
+kyrgyz women yurt

 Komuz playing and singing inside the yurt – a world of women

-Indeed the audience asks for an encore (we too).
-The announcer doesn’t approve, he is a bit of a weird guy.
-In the end, there’s a riot in the audience and we win.
-But then comes a sand storm and it all ends, so we go look for a bus to Cholpon Ata, we’re going to see the wrestling.
+In the end, there’s a riot in the audience, and we win.
+But then comes a sandstorm, and it all ends, so we go look for a bus to Cholpon Ata, we’re going to see the wrestling.

 Central Asia wrestling